determined-ai/determined-examples/blog/llm-finetuning-2/README.md

 pip install determined
 ```

-Finetune with LoRA:
+Then finetune with LoRA:
 ```bash
 det e create lora.yaml .
 ```

-Finetune with DeepSpeed:
+Or finetune with DeepSpeed:
 ```bash
 det e create deepspeed.yaml .
 ```

-The actual training code is in `finetune.py`.
+You can view the actual training code in `finetune.py`.

 ## Configuration

-Change configuration options in `lora.yaml`.
+Change configuration options in `lora.yaml` or `deepspeed.yaml`.
 Some important options are:
 - `slots_per_trial`: the number of GPUs to use.
 - `dataset_subset`: the difficulty subset to train on.
 - `per_device_train_batch_size`: the batch size per GPU.